Following Jesus in Airth, Carron, Larbert and Stenhousemuir

 Who are we?

-Larbert Tryst Parish Church of Scotland is the union of four existing Church of Scotland parishes in the Airth, Carron, Larbert and Stenhousemuir area of central Scotland.
+Tryst Church is the union of four existing Church of Scotland parishes in the Airth, Carron, Larbert and Stenhousemuir area of central Scotland.

 From the present to the future

 This union marks a significant moment in the life of our congregations.
-The new church is based in the existing Larbert East building on Kirk Avenue, opposite B&M in Stenhousemuir.
+The new church is based on Kirk Avenue, opposite B&M in Stenhousemuir.
 While there’s a shared sense of loss as the Airth, Larbert West, and Stenhouse & Carron church buildings cease to be used, there’s also immense optimism and excitement about the future.

 A new chapter